mkoutroumpas/ThroughTheRings/README.md

 a) Structural composition concepts that involve very large objects (asteroids, planets, etc.)

-b) How Unity technologies such as ECS, URP and ShaderGraph can be used to create a fully-featured commercial entertainment environment.
+b) How Unity technologies such as ECS, URP and ShaderGraph can be used to create a fully-featured, multi-platform entertainment environment.

 First Phase: